WDD 131: Dynamic Web Fundamentals

 Check Your Understanding

 In the week02 folder, create two folders named styles and scripts.
-Your css file will go in the styles and your js file will go in the scripts.
+Your CSS file will go in the styles folder and your JavaScript file will go in the scripts folder.
 You already have folders on the root wdd131 named styles and scripts but that is OK.
 We will treat this week02 folder independently of the outer wdd131 root folder.

 5. In your blank js file, declare three (3) variables that hold references to the input, button, and list elements.